What’s the current state of the accounting profession? And how does my firm measure up compared to others?

 Julio Gonzalez: What do I get for participating?

 Charles Hylan: A customized benchmarking sheet for your firm, 40 pages of narrative analysis, and row-by-row data for each firm we interview—100 benchmarks in all.
-We include dozens of special analyses, such as the number of firms using each of the six major partner compensation systems; breakout of profits for firms by population size of their markets; how staff-to-partner ratio impacts profitability; with a correlation of partner charge hours to profitability.
+We include dozens of special analyses, such as the number of CPA firms using each of the six major partner compensation systems; breakout of profits for firms by population size of their markets; how the staff-to-partner ratio impacts profitability; with a correlation of partner charge hours to profitability.

 Julio Gonzalez: How can the Survey help me in the competitive arena that the accounting profession has become?